mrgargsir/MRGARGSIR_Addins-Public/README.md

 1. **Unit System** – Set your unit system, you are working in (Imperial or metric).
 2. **Browser** - Choose your browser for Web Automation (Chrome or Microsoft Edge).
 3. **Details** - See your Filed Detail as Name, District, Mobile Number.
+4. **Auto Update** - Turn on or off auto install updates.
-4. **Reset Templates** - If Web Auto uploading Templates have any error then reset them with one click.
+5. **Reset Templates** - If Web Auto uploading Templates have any error then reset them with one click.
 But it will never happen.
-5. **Reset Rates** - Reset Rates if you have done something wrong.
+6. **Reset Rates** - Reset Rates if you have done something wrong.
-6. **Activate Licence** - New users can activate their licence from this.
+7. **Activate Licence** - New users can activate their licence from this.
-7. **License info** - Check your active Licence Info.
+8. **License info** - Check your active Licence Info.
-8. **Reverify Licence** - if the licence does not sync with the server Auto then use this feature to sync in real time.
+9. **Reverify Licence** - if the licence does not sync with the server Auto then use this feature to sync in real time.
-9. **Change Licence Key** - Use this to Change your Licence Key.
+10. **Change Licence Key** - Use this to Change your Licence Key.
+11. **Buy License** - Buy License from website.
+12. **Get Trial** - Raise a request to get a Free Trial License.
-10. **Uninstaller** - Delete Licence and Disable Tool from Excel.
+13. **Uninstaller** - Delete Licence and Disable Tool from Excel.
-11. **Tool Information** - Check Tool Info like Internal installed Version, Installer installed version, Tool name, visit website.
+14. **Tool Information** - Check Tool Info like Internal installed Version, Installer installed version, Tool name, visit website.

 ---

-* **👍 Special Log Window For Excel Error to fix** - Your Data will be With 0% Error.
 ---

 # 2. **MRGARGSIR Chrome/Edge Extension (Free with Tool - No Extra Charges)**

-🚀 **A productivity extension for HEWP (Haryana Engineering Works Portal)**
+🚀 **A small independent productivity extension for HEWP (Haryana Engineering Works Portal)**
 📌 **Developer:** **MRGARGSIR**

 ## **🔧 Main Features of ChromeExtension**